Note: Any GP or Nurse Practitioner (NP) can prescribe cannabis Australia wide. We recommend starting with your GP or NP.

 In the cannabis clinics comparison section, we’ll tell you which clinics require referrals and which don’t.
-It’s also important to note that once you’ve been prescribed cannabis by a specific doctor or clinic, they become your prescribing doctor.
-You can only fill your scripts through them.
+It’s also important to note that once you’ve been prescribed cannabis by a specific doctor or clinic, they become your prescribing doctor, and you can only fill your scripts through them.
 If you switch doctors, you’ll have to pay again as the new doctor will need to apply to the TGA also.

 Not every person with a medical condition is eligible for medical cannabis.
 So, it’s important to understand whether or not you qualify for medical cannabis when embarking on this journey.

-Types of cannabis doctors
+Types of prescribers

 Why use a cannabis clinic?